Which branch of Configuration Manager should I use?

 Applies to: System Center Configuration Manager (Current Branch, Long-Term Servicing Branch, and Technical Preview)

-Beginning in October of 2016, there are three branches of System Center Configuration Manager available.
+There are three branches of System Center Configuration Manager available: current branch, long-term servicing branch, and technical preview branch.
 Use this topic to help choose the right branch for you.

 All sites in a hierarchy must run the same branch.
-It is not supported to have a hierarchy with different branches at different sites.
+It isn't supported to have a hierarchy with different branches at different sites.

-To install the Current Branch as a new site or as an upgrade from System Center 2012 Configuration Manager with Service Pack 2 or System Center 2012 R2 Configuration Manager with Service Pack 1, you use baseline media for System Center Configuration Manager that comes as a DVD with System Center 2016, or that is available as part of a standalone release of System Center Configuration Manager.
-Access to this media depends on how you have licensed System Center Configuration Manager.
-Later baseline versions, like 1702 do not support install of the LTSB.
+To install the Current Branch as a new site, use baseline media.
+Also use baseline media to upgrade from System Center 2012 Configuration Manager with Service Pack 2 or System Center 2012 R2 Configuration Manager with Service Pack 1.
+Access to this media depends on how your organization licensed System Center Configuration Manager.

 Use baseline media to install sites for a new Configuration Manager hierarchy.
-If you have previously installed a baseline version like version 1511, use in-console updates to update your sites to a new version, like 1606.
+If you previously installed a baseline version, use in-console updates to update your sites to a new version.